Crescia: Urbino area

 The urbinate crescia, also called crescia sfogliata, crostolo or, more rarely, piadina sfogliata, typical of Urbino and Montefeltro, is made with flour, eggs, water, lard, salt and pepper.
 The dough obtained with a rolling pin is greased with lard and rolled up on itself, so that it releases pieces that integrate with the rest of the dough.
 Pressed into a disc and cooked, it takes on a characteristic layered structure, golden and crunchy.
 Typically it is eaten hot with sausage, wild herbs, ham, loin or cheese.
 A variant, the crostolo di Urbania, provides for the replacement of wheat flour with polenta which remains attached to the cauldron.

 Pesaro and Fano area

 The crescia of Pesaro, often called "piadina", is widespread in the Pesaro area, in the Fano area and in the surrounding countryside, does not require the use of yeast, is rolled high with a rolling pin, and contains a high quantity of lard.
 There are two variants: the crescia vonta and crescia sfojeta.
 The crescia vonta is quite thick and after cooking it is greased on both sides with pork lard, then passed over the grill; sometimes it is stuffed with sautéed cabbage.
 The crescia sfojeta is also thick, rectangular in shape; it is rolled out for the first time, then folded and rolled out again with a rolling pin; in this way many distinct layers are obtained.
-Originally these very nutritious grows were intended for farmers and were useful to them to recover from the hard labors of the fields.
+Originally these were considered nutritious and intended for farmers recovering from manual labour.